awillats/clinc/publish/pandoc_notes.md

 - [ ] clip audio by section into separate but sequential tracks
 - [ ] check for removal of $ in final file
   - check for `\frac`
+  - check for `to the 2`
+  - perp
+  - hyphens should be removed from audio transcript
+    - but watch out for minus signs !

 - transplant_yaml
   - overwrite yaml if its there, dont just append